pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `min-blob-size`

-+ The smallest value stored in the Blob file, values below which are stored in the LSM-Tree
++ The smallest value stored in the Blob file.
+Values smaller than the specified size are stored in the LSM-Tree.
-+ Default value: 1KB
++ Default value: `1KB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `blob-file-compression`

-+ The compression algorithm used by the Blob file.
-Optional values: `no`, `snappy`, `zlib`, `bzip2`, `lz4`, `lz4hc`, `zstd`.
++ The compression algorithm used by the Blob file
++ Available values: `no`, `snappy`, `zlib`, `bzip2`, `lz4`, `lz4hc`, `zstd`
 + Default value: `lz4`

 ### `blob-cache-size`

 + The cache size of the Blob file
-+ Default value: 0GB
++ Default value: `0GB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `min-gc-batch-size`

 + The minimum total size of the Blob files required by GC each time
-+ Default value: 16MB
++ Default value: `16MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `max-gc-batch-size`

 + The maximum total size of the Blob files required by GC each time
-+ Default value: 64MB
++ Default value: `64MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `discardable-ratio`

 + The triggering ratio of GC for a Blob file.
-The file might be selected by GC only if the proportion of the invalid value in a Blob file is higher than this ratio.
+The file can be selected by GC only if the proportion of the invalid values in a Blob file is higher than this ratio.
 + Default value: `0.5`
 + Minimum value: `0`
 + Maximum value: `1`

 ### `sample-ratio`

-+ The ratio of the read data in the entire Blob file when GC is being performed and the Blob file sampled
++ The ratio of read data to the entire Blob file when sampling the Blob file during GC
 + Default value: `0.1`
 + Minimum value: `0`
 + Maximum value: `1`